 1. Commit to change

 Everything starts with a desire.
-Commitment to cultural change is accepting the challenge and sticking with it through good times and bad.
+Commitment to cultural change is accepting and sticking with the challenge through good times and bad.

-When you’re not committed, it is like moving around the dust in the house rather than cleaning it.
+When you’re not committed, you move around the dust in the house rather than cleaning it.
 You look busy, but there is no real change.

 2. Define success